 Misconception: Converts must give up their identity.

 Reality: Islam allows people to embrace the faith while still maintaining their cultural background, traditions, and language, as long as they do not contradict Islamic values.
-Allah says in the Quran:
+Allah says in the Quran: “O mankind, We have created you from male and female and made you peoples and tribes that you may know one another.”
+(Quran 49:13)

 This verse highlights that diversity is part of Allah’s creation and should be appreciated, not erased.
 Islam does not require converts to abandon their culture; rather, it encourages them to bring the best aspects of their heritage into their new faith.
 Many converts continue to celebrate their cultural traditions while practicing Islam, creating a beautiful blend of identity and spirituality.